|

 Susan Kerman, M.D. is a psychiatrist in private practice In Dobbs Ferry, New York.
 She treats children, adolescents and adults.

-Anton O. Kris, M.D. is a Training and Supervising Analyst at The Boston Psychoanalytic Society and Institute.
-He is also Clinical Professor of Psychiatry at Harvard Medical School.
+Anton O. Kris, M.D. was a Training and Supervising Analyst at The Boston Psychoanalytic Society and Institute.
+He was also Clinical Professor of Psychiatry at Harvard Medical School.

 Andrew C. Meyer, Jr. is a medical malpractice attorney and founding partner of the law firm of Lubin & Meyer, P.C. in Boston.